Last updated : 1st August 2016

 Vital expositionary dialogue was unfortunately cut somewhere between the draft script and the final edit for transmission.
-For example the key scene between Cowley and Somerfield was originally longer and made the complex situation regarding the British government's awkward position with Escondia rather clearer...
+For example the key scene between Cowley and Somerfield in the cafe was originally longer and made the complex situation regarding the British government's awkward position with Escondia rather clearer.

 Also the very last scene - which was not filmed due to the episode's production being over-budget and behind schedule - saw Cowley speculate that Northcott and Smith were in the pockets of the Escondian military junta.